Nissan GT-R (R35) Carbon Ceramic Brakes Upgrade

 Can I keep the OEM front calipers on an R35 GT-R?

 Yes.
-For R35s originally equipped with steel rotors, the first and most effective upgrade target is the rotor material and pad match, not a caliper swap.
-The factory Brembo calipers are highly capable.
+For R35s originally equipped with steel rotors, the first and most effective upgrade target is the rotor material and pad compound, not a caliper swap.
+The factory Brembo calipers are highly capable and rigid.

-Is this article for OEM steel-rotor R35 cars only?
+Is this upgrade path for OEM steel-rotor R35 cars only?

 Yes.
-If your car already has factory carbon-ceramic brakes (like specific Nismo trims), you should use the correct direct-replacement CCB path engineered for that factory package.
+If your vehicle is already equipped with factory carbon-ceramic brakes (such as specific Nismo trims), you must use a direct-replacement CCB path engineered for that specific factory hardware package.

 Will carbon-ceramic rotors alone fix brake fade?